MasterSkepticista/MasterSkepticista.github.io/_portfolio/detr.md

 ---
 Further gains are possible by replacing exact bipartite matching with an approximate matcher.
 In fact, it may be a good reason to do so - just like minibatch SGD does not give an accurate gradient estimate at each step.
 It is arguably its strong suit on why it converges so well.

 Why should a matching algorithm be exact, if we are spending ~0.5M steps to converge anyway?
 Are there gains to be had by having an 'approximate' matching?
-Yes, and one way to go about it is using a regularized optimal transport solver.
-But that is for another day.
+Yes, and one way to go about it is using a regularized solver like Sinkhorn algorithm.
+But that's for another day.

 Training code for DETR with all above optimizations is available [here](https://github.com/masterskepticista/detr).